mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   expected from the majority of humankind.
 Thus, there is the distinction between the belief of the learned and the beliefs of the simple.
 The simple believer only *beliefs* that there is a God.
-This belief is not faith—it is a belief of human, not divine, authority.
+This belief is not faith—it is a belief on human, not divine, authority.
 * Aquinas' account of knowledge is heavily influenced by the ideal of a deductive science that Aristotle set out in his *Posterior Analytics*.
 * With regard to science, we are not meant to understand that the scientist